chukon/apps.github.io/README.md

    - Login with your Github username/password

 ### Testing New Features & Resolved Issues
-   - Under the "Resolved" column look for issues that start with the word "Test"
+   - Under the "Resolved" column look for issues needing tested
-   - Open the NIURVC app and test this new feature
+   - Open the NIURVC app and test that this new feature works or resolved issue is fixed
    - Make comment on issue (tap on the comment icon in issue box):
    example:
       - worked